gabriellabann/SE-SCC-Depression-clone/research-assessment.md

     2. Replaces static text with inline R references in at least 1 character context
     3. Ideally, uses inline R references for *all* data-dependent text

-        -   [X] Objective attempt
+        -   [X] Objective attempt - new attempt
         -   [ ] Objective met
-        -   Grader comments: in addition to .qmd, in SE-SCC-Depression-Markdown.Rmd
+        -   Grader comments:
             - cannot assess because documents do not run/render

 29. Run inline R functions to render dynamic data-dependent text

     1. Uses inline R functions to render at least 3 unique data-dependent text outputs (e.g., performs rounding, calculates means, subtracts one list length from another, etc. -- inline rather than in a code chunk)

-        -   [X] Objective attempt
+        -   [X] Objective attempt - new attempt
         -   [ ] Objective met
-        -   Grader comments: in addition to .qmd, in SE-SCC-Depression-Markdown.Rmd
+        -   Grader comments:
             - cannot assess because documents do not run/render

 30. Use `knitr` and quarto to produce an APA7 formatted 1-click PDF manuscript